amwhalen/archive-my-tweets/README.md

 * **Why don't my older tweets show up?** Twitter limits API calls to return only the most recent 3200 tweets from any user's timeline.
 See the Importing Your Official Twitter Archive section for a solution.

+* **My server doesn't have PHP 5.3.0 or higher, what can I do?** You can download the [old code that supports PHP 5.2 or higher](https://github.com/amwhalen/archive-my-tweets/archive/php52.zip).
+Beware that this code will not receive any updates.

 License
 -------